Forrestjohnson2000/Sea-Breeze-and-Shark-Analysis/README.md

 ![LogData](https://user-images.githubusercontent.com/92108275/144726663-0e7bec02-2116-436c-9ccc-ddfd54925bcb.PNG)

-We scaled our data using a standard scaler and then created our logistic regression model and achieved the following results:
+We scaled our data using a standard scaler, then created our logistic regression model and achieved the following results:

 ![Log_first_cm](https://user-images.githubusercontent.com/92108275/144726792-d1ae06cc-e234-4e5c-bcae-81b7699f4dc2.PNG)

-We can see from the above that model is quite accurate at .97 but it is only accurate at predicting when there is no shark attack, it never correctly predicts a shark attack.
+We can see from the above that the model is quite accurate at .97 but it is only accurate at predicting when there is no shark attack, it never correctly predicts a shark attack.
 THis is because the data is imbalanced; therefore, we need to look into undersampling and/or oversampling our data.

 We then used a pipeline which included both undersampling and oversampling to solve our problem and came up with the following results: we had an overall accuracy score of .810 and an AUC score of .787, which we found to be a lot better, considering the model was now correctly predicting 13 of the 19 total shark attacks in the augmented dataset.